Temporal rich club phenomenon and its formation mechanisms: Discussion and summary

+After analyzing the localized TRC of different initial years and richness, our analysis showed that degree is the most dominant factor for TRC.
+It is a prerequisite for modeling evolution, which is based on the nodes' degree.
+The rich club, sorted by instantaneous degree, has the strongest static correlation and temporal stability, followed by GDP, trade volume, and total supply.
+It indicates that building upstream and downstream trading partners to establish reputation and influence is more important than initially thought.
+The association structure between well-connected nodes becomes tighter and more stable over time.
+Additionally, the oligopoly alliance tends to maintain an expanding trend.

-When analyzing the formation mechanism of the TRC, we proposed two mechanisms in the mathematical evolution model.
-The first is that nodes with high export degrees tend to export to nodes with high import degrees, while the second is that the longer the trade lasts, the more stable it is.
-The former is a supply-demand and reputation attraction, characterized as the preferential attachment in complex networks and a kind of trade gravity in economics.
-The latter is similar to path dependence and can be explained by communication costs, comparative advantages, and scale effects.
-We confirmed through the model that only when these two mechanisms exist simultaneously will a TRC similar to the actual system appear in the theoretical model's evolution.
-Therefore, it can be explained why the TRC phenomenon appears in the N-nutrient trade network.
-As long as these two mechanisms coexist, a TRC phenomenon will inevitably occur under long-term evolution to form an oligopoly alliance controlling the entire system.
+Regarding the formation of TRC, we incorporated two mechanisms into the mathematical evolution model.
+The first mechanism suggests that nodes with high export degrees tend to export to nodes with high import degrees, characterized as degree-homophily driven by supply-demand and reputation attraction.
+It is related to the preferential attachment in complex networks and trade gravity in economics.
+The second mechanism proposes that the longer the trade lasts, the more stable it becomes, akin to path-dependence explained by communication costs, comparative advantages, and scale effects.
+Through our model, we confirmed that the simultaneous existence of these two mechanisms leads to the emergence of a TRC similar to the actual system during the theoretical model's evolution.
+The coexistence of these mechanisms results in an oligopoly alliance controlling the entire system over long-term evolution.

-The incorporation of the TRC into the global nitrogen (N) nutrient trade network offers a novel perspective to investigate the system's evolution and elucidate the significance of stable interactions among increasingly interconnected nodes.
-Our research identified and analyzed the existing TRC in the N-nutrient trade network, revealing the intrinsic mechanisms driving the system through comparative analysis of different richness and mechanistic modeling.
-It provides a mathematical explanation for the emergence of an oligopoly monopoly.
-Our findings can provide insights for relevant economic research and assist in modeling international trade networks or related fields in the realm of complex networks.
+While our attempt to explain the formation of TRC in the N-nutrients trade network provides a novel perspective on the evolution of the system and the prominent nodes set, it is essential to note the limitation of our study being focused on a single system.
+The conclusions and models may not be directly applicable to other networks, given that the intrinsic mechanisms of different systems can vary.
+Since our mechanism-based evolutionary models are effective approach for understanding the formation of TRC, our work can still serve as a reference for the in-depth exploration of the TRC phenomenon in various networks.